ieric01/ericorellana-jekyll-blog/projects.md

 - [BucketListr](https://github.com/ieric01/BucketList): A rails application that helps people with similar bucket list items(events/things they want to do) to connect and find deals.
 See it on [heroku](https://bucketlist-flatiron.herokuapp.com/){:target="_blank"}

 Vist my [github](https://github.com/ieric01) to see my other projects!

+## What's New

+Check out my <a href="/codeplayer">codeplayer</a>, which is a live code-editor, that processes HTML, CSS, and Javascript.